dart-lang/crypto/README.md

 ### Digest on chunked input

-If the input data is not a single `List<int>`, use the chunked conversion approach.
+If the input data is not available as a _single_ list of bytes, use the chunked conversion approach.

-Invoke the `startChunkedConversion` method to create a sink for the input data.
+Invoke the [`startChunkedConversion`][startChunkedConversion] method to create a sink for the input data.
 On the sink, invoke the `add` method for each chunk of input data, and invoke the `close` method when all the chunks have been added.
 The digest can then be retrieved from the `Sink<Digest>` used to create the input data sink.

 ```dart
 import 'dart:convert';